kmjones2017/olist-analytics/README.md

 # olist-analytics
 End-to-end analytics engineering project using dbt and Snowflake on an e-commerce dataset (Olist).
 Builds a star schema to analyze revenue, customer retention, and seller performance with clean, production-style data modeling.

+Progress
-Staging layer and tests built as of 5:37PM on 4/7/2026.
+ - Staging layer and tests built as of 5:37PM on 4/7/2026.

-Intermediate layer and tests built as of 2:00PM on 4/9/2026.
+ - Intermediate layer and tests built as of 2:00PM on 4/9/2026.
+ - Marts layer and tests built as of 5:52PM on 4/9/2026.

 Key features
  - data quality testing